 Grid cells possessing the NoData value in the input DEM are assigned the NoData value in the output image.

-D8 flow accumulation
+D8 flow accumulation [link]

-This tool is used to generate a flow accumulation grid (i.e. catchment area) using the D8 (O'Callaghan and Mark, 1984) algorithm.
-This algorithm is an example of single-flow-direction (SFD) method because the flow entering each grid cell is routed to only one downslope neighbour, i.e. flow divergence is not permitted.
+This tool is used to generate a flow accumulation grid (i.e., catchment area) using the D8 (O'Callaghan and Mark, 1984) algorithm.
+This algorithm is an example of single-flow-direction (SFD) method because the flow entering each grid cell is routed to only one downslope neighbour, i.e., flow divergence is not permitted.
 The user must specify the name of the input digital elevation model (DEM) or flow pointer raster (--input) derived using the D8 or Rho8 method (D8Pointer, Rho8Pointer).
 If an input DEM is used, it must have been hydrologically corrected to remove all spurious depressions and flat areas.
 DEM pre-processing is usually achieved using the BreachDepressionsLeastCost or FillDepressions tools.
 If a D8 pointer raster is input, the user must also specify the optional --pntr flag.
 If the D8 pointer follows the Esri pointer scheme, rather than the default WhiteboxTools scheme, the user must also specify the optional --esri_pntr flag.

 In addition to the input DEM/pointer, the user must specify the output type.
-The output flow-accumulation can be 1) cells (i.e. the number of inflowing grid cells), catchment area (i.e. the upslope area), or specific contributing area (i.e. the catchment area divided by the flow width.
+The output flow-accumulation can be 1) cells (i.e., the number of inflowing grid cells), catchment area (i.e., the upslope area), or specific contributing area (i.e., the catchment area divided by the flow width.
 The default value is cells.
-The user must also specify whether the output flow-accumulation grid should be log-tranformed (--log), i.e. the output, if this option is selected, will be the natural-logarithm of the accumulated flow value.
+The user must also specify whether the output flow-accumulation grid should be log-transformed (--log), i.e., the output, if this option is selected, will be the natural-logarithm of the accumulated flow value.
 This is a transformation that is often performed to better visualize the contributing area distribution.
 Because contributing areas tend to be very high along valley bottoms and relatively low on hillslopes, when a flow-accumulation image is displayed, the distribution of values on hillslopes tends to be 'washed out' because the palette is stretched out to represent the highest values.
 Log-transformation provides a means of compensating for this phenomenon.
 Importantly, however, log-transformed flow-accumulation grids must not be used to estimate other secondary terrain indices, such as the wetness index, or relative stream power index.

 Grid cells possessing the NoData value in the input DEM/pointer raster are assigned the NoData value in the output flow-accumulation image.

-Conditional evaluation
+Conditional evaluation [link]

 The ConditionalEvaluation tool can be used to perform an if-then-else style conditional evaluation on a raster image on a cell-to-cell basis.
 The user specifies the names of an input raster image (--input) and an output raster (--output), along with a conditional statement (--statement).
 The grid cell values in the output image will be determined by the TRUE and FALSE values and conditional statement.
-The conditional statement is a logical expression that must evaluate to either a Boolean, i.e. TRUE or FALSE.
+The conditional statement is a logical expression that must evaluate to either a Boolean, i.e., TRUE or FALSE.
 Then depending on how this statement evaluates for each grid cell, the TRUE or FALSE values will be assigned to the corresponding grid cells of the output raster.
 The TRUE or FALSE values may take the form of either a constant numerical value or a raster image (which may be the same image as the input).
 These are specified by the --true and --false parameters, which can be either a file name pointing to existing rasters, or numerical values.

 The conditional statement is a single-line logical condition.
-In addition to the common comparison and logical operators, i.e. < > <= >= == (EQUAL TO) != (NOT EQUAL TO) || (OR) && (AND), conditional statements may contain a number of valid mathematical functions.
+In addition to the common comparison and logical operators, i.e., < > <= >= == (EQUAL TO) != (NOT EQUAL TO) || (OR) && (AND), conditional statements may contain a number of valid mathematical functions.
 For example: